jenniferlynparsons/jenniferlynparsons/work with me.md

 ## Me Being Me
 _Do you have any habits that can be easily misinterpreted?_

-I sometimes fidget or stim and that has nothing to do with my level of engagement.
+I sometimes fidget or stim which may look like boredom but has nothing to do with my level of engagement.

 I also have a habit of interrupting people in conversation or come across as waving my hand saying "Me, too!
 I know this thing!".
 I'm not trying to be rude, sometimes I just miss social cues and my enthusiasm for connecting with people on the same wavelength gets the better of me.